mpontus/create-react-app-hot-loader/README.md

 Webpack dev-server for [create-react-app](https://github.com/facebookincubator/create-react-app) projects with support for hot reloading.

+> # Defunct
+>
+> This module is no longer compatible with create-react-app.
+Complete rewrite is in the plans.

 ## Introduction

 Adding react-hot-loader to your application requires changing webpack configuration.
 Create-react-app hides webpack files from the developer until they eject.
 By ejecting you lose the convenience of updates to features beyond just dev-server.